Iran’s Crisis of Legitimacy

 Kadyrov’s years of running Chechnya as a personal fiefdom have depended on his close relationship with Putin.
 As long as Kadyrov was the main guarantor of peace in Chechnya, Putin would let him be.
 But the balance in the relationship between Moscow and Grozny, the capital city in which Kadyrov is ensconced, has changed.
 Busy tightening their control over every aspect of Russian life, Moscow’s elite have been increasingly looking to subordinate Chechnya to Putin and, especially, to Russia’s bureaucratic and administrative apparatus.
 For too long, the argument goes, Kadyrov has been allowed to run things his own way.
 Their desire to rein him in reached new heights last year, after Kadyrov and the people around him were blamed for the murder of Boris Nemtsov, the liberal grandee.
 As the gory details were released, Moscow worried that the Chechen leader was out of control.

 A decade or so ago, the goal of making Chechnya a region like all others in Russia would have seemed insane.
-Routine administration was simply impossible in a region devastated by two wars and a prolonged period join the jihadists of the radical Islamist Caucasus Emirate, or its new rival in the region, the Islamic State (ISIS).
+Routine administration was simply impossible in a region devastated by two wars and a prolonged period of anarchy, during which a large proportion of the male population had taken up arms against federal Russian armed forces.
+But the republic has changed immensely in the last decade.
+Its citizens started enjoying peace and consumerism.
+And they know that Kadyrov is more beholden to the Russian state.
+They are less afraid, and less tempted to disappear into the hills and join the jihadists of the radical Islamist Caucasus Emirate, or its new rival in the region, the Islamic State (ISIS).
 In short, a decade of peace has reduced Kadyrov's status at home and reduced him to the level of the heads of Russia’s other regions.